infinum/design-handbook/Research/Generative research/User interviews.md

 Interviews are a cornerstone of the discovery phase.
 But that doesn’t mean they’re not valuable at later stages.
 They can also help you refine the user experience, validate new features, or re-evaluate existing assumptions.

-**Use our tailored interview script ([LINK](https://docs.google.com/document/d/1iLdgmjjoEYMCnzG0tyPySDiJU40qvWO8W0nQr7SMDPs/edit?usp=sharing)) designed for potential users**.
+**Use our [tailored interview script](https://docs.google.com/document/d/1iLdgmjjoEYMCnzG0tyPySDiJU40qvWO8W0nQr7SMDPs/edit?usp=sharing) designed for potential users**.
 It's broken down into three sections: Introduction, follow-up questions, and the heart of it all, the interview questions.
 But remember, every research project has its own flavor.
 Toss in **questions specific to your domain** and feel free to prioritize.
 Given you’ve only got about an hour for each interview, it’s a game of “Pick Your Battles” when it comes to questions.

 As you sift through the interview data, you'll start to see patterns that will help you sketch out who your users are and how they navigate their way around problems.